Steering Committee

 Rob Osak

-Central Valley Council; first term expires 11/2023
+Central Valley Council; second term expires 11/2026

 Communication/Tech Committee